joe1817/BG3-Item-Checklist/README.md

 - inaccessible gear
 - gear with no beneficial effect (e.g., Kill Collar)
 - DLC gear (e.g., Mask of the Shapeshifter)

-## TODO
-- Add unique consumables (grenades, potions, and runepowder).
-- Add Trepan, Syringe, Bonesaw, and Artificial Leech?
-Their weapon actions are not actually availiable to the player when the weapons are equipped.